Welcome to the National Monuments Service

 Protecting our Archaeological Heritage

-The Minister for Culture, Heritage and the Gaeltacht is responsible for the protection of our archaeological heritage, including the licensing of archaeological excavations, through the exercise of powers under the National Monuments Acts 1930 to 2014.
+The Minister for Housing, Local Government and Heritage is responsible for the protection of our archaeological heritage, including the licensing of archaeological excavations, through the exercise of powers under the National Monuments Acts 1930 to 2014.

 - Monuments are protected under the National Monuments Acts in a number of ways: